 Compliance with rental agreement.
 The occupant shall comply with all lawful provisions of the rental agreement entered into between the owner and the occupant.

 Damage to premises.
 The occupant shall not intentionally cause, nor permit or tolerate others to cause, damage to the premises.
 Conduct which results in damages in excess of $500 shall be considered a violation of this chapter.
+Nothing in this chapter shall be construed as requiring the Borough to enforce the rights of a property owners.

 Inspection of premises.
 The occupant shall permit inspections of any premises by the Code Enforcement Officer at reasonable times, and upon 48 hours' notice from the owner.
 Refusal to allow entry of the residential rental unit by the Code Enforcement Officer of the Borough shall be a violation of this chapter.